Chew/TARDIS-Docs/docs/permissions-plugin.md

 :::tip

-We recommend using the [LuckPerms](https://luckperms.net/download) plugin for Bukkit servers.
+We recommend using the [LuckPerms](https://luckperms.net/download) plugin for Paper servers.

 :::